carlospr/iris-datapipe/CONTRIB.md

 zpm "install iris-datapipe 2.0.0"
 ```

+# Upgrading from previous versions

-# Testing Upgrade from DataPipe 0.0.2 to DataPipe 2.x
+## Upgrade from DataPipe 0.0.2 to DataPipe 2.x

+You can test an upgrade from DataPipe 0.0.2 to DataPipe 2.x following these steps

 Run a container with a brand new IRIS (upgrade)
 ```bash